spring-epfl/zksk/docs/usage.rst

 ..
 Tip ::

-   If you need several group generators, as above, you can use the :py:func:`utils.get_generators` function.
+   If you need several group generators, as above, you can use the :py:func:`utils.make_generators` function.

 Then, we can create the "and"-proof like this: